ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-Let's make this more clear by walking through it step by step:
+Let's go through that step by step to help better understand it.

-1. `main` creates the `example_generator`, no code in the generator runs at this point.
+1. `main` creates the `example_generator`.
+No code in the generator runs at this point.
 2. `main` prints "Starting"
-3. `main` calls `send` on the generator `example`, this runs the code in the generator function
+3. `main` calls `send` on the generator `example` running the code in the generator function
 4. `example_generator` prints "Hello" and then yields, pausing the generator function, giving control back to `main`
 5. `main` runs and prints "Paused"
-6. `main` calls `send` on the generator `example`, this runs the code in the generator function, picking up where it paused
+6. `main` calls `send` on the generator `example` running the code in the generator function, picking up where it paused
-7. `example_generator` prints "World" and then returns `"Result"`, this raises a `StopIteration` error
+7. `example_generator` prints "World" and then returns `"Result"` raising a `StopIteration` error
 8. `main` catches the raised error, captures the return from the `value` property of the exception, and prints "Finished with Result" before exiting

-Now let's try something a bit crazier.
+Now, let's try something a bit crazier.

 [Example 7](example-7-generator-yield-from.py)
 ```py